Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Related Work

-Traditionally, handcrafted features~\cite{wang2014similarity, buehler2009learning, pfister2014domain, evangelidis2014continuous, koller2015continuous, monnier2014multi} were used to capture spatio-temporal representations for SLR.
-Sign language uses different body parts, such as head, fingers, body, arm, hand, and facial expression~\cite{cheok2019review}.
-Thus, handcrafted features like image pixel intensity~\cite{wang2014similarity}, Local Binary Pattern (LBP)~\cite{wang2014similarity}, Histogram of Oriented Gradients (HOG)~\cite{buehler2009learning, pfister2014domain}, HOG-3D~\cite{koller2015continuous}, and motion trajectories or velocities~\cite{evangelidis2014continuous, koller2015continuous, monnier2014multi} were utilized for SLR.
-For example, Koller~\etal~\cite{koller2015continuous} exploited the importance of tracking for SLR concerning the hands and facial landmarks and presented a statistical recognition approach performing large vocabulary continuous SLR across different signers.
-Evangelidis~\etal~\cite{evangelidis2014continuous} exploited Dynamic Programming (DP) for continuous gesture recognition from articulated poses.
-Pfister~\etal~\cite{pfister2013large} developed a multiple instance learning method based on the efficient discriminative search that could automatically learn many signs from sign language-interpreted TV broadcasts by utilizing supervisory information as labels available in the subtitles of the broadcasts.
-Next, Pfister~\etal~\cite{pfister2014domain} proposed a domain adaptation method for gesture recognition that could significantly boost the gesture classifier's performance by learning from a single strongly supervised training example and a reservoir of weakly supervised gesture examples.
-They introduced Global Alignment Kernel for time alignment instead of generally used Dynamic Time Warping (DTW) in their approach.
+Traditionally, handcrafted features~\cite{wang2014similarity, buehler2009learning, pfister2014domain, evangelidis2014continuous, koller2015continuous, monnier2014multi} were used to capture spatiotemporal representations for SLR.
+Because sign language involves the use of different parts of the body, such as the head, fingers, body, arm, hand, and facial expression~\cite{cheok2019review}, handcrafted features like image pixel intensity~\cite{wang2014similarity}, local binary patterns (LBP)~\cite{wang2014similarity}, histogram of oriented gradients (HOG)~\cite{buehler2009learning, pfister2014domain}, HOG-3D~\cite{koller2015continuous}, and motion trajectories or velocities~\cite{evangelidis2014continuous, koller2015continuous, monnier2014multi} were used for SLR.
+For example, Koller \etal~\cite{koller2015continuous} exploited the importance of tracking for SLR with respect to the hands and facial landmarks and presented a statistical recognition approach that could perform large vocabulary continuous SLR across different signers.
+Evangelidis \etal~\cite{evangelidis2014continuous} exploited dynamic programming (DP) for continuous gesture recognition from articulated poses.
+Pfister \etal~\cite{pfister2013large} developed a multiple instance learning method based on efficient discriminative search that could automatically learn a large number of signs from sign language-interpreted TV broadcasts by employing the supervisory information available in the subtitles of the broadcasts as labels.